The Best Things to Knit With Alpaca Yarn

 Sweaters and Cardigans

 The warmth of wool sweaters just can't be beat... until you've tried alpaca.
 Suddenly it doesn't feel like you're holding the weight of the world up on your back and arms, since alpaca is typically lighter, but you're still just as cozy!
 We'd still recommend wearing an undershirt beneath any sort of alpaca sweater (because, hey, animal fiber still gets somewhat itchy) but if you happen to forget one day, it won't ruin your outing.
+These wearable alpaca yarn patterns are the best way to get the most out of the soft luxuriousness of the fiber.

 In love with these sweater patterns?
 We've got a ton more!
 Check out our list of 22 Knit Sweaters and Cardigans for Winter